nikans/MonarchRouter/README.md

 Each `RoutingNode` either matches a `RoutingRequest` against it's `Route` (i.e. `.endpoint(AppRoute.today)`) or against it's childrens' (not-endpoint type nodes).
 The suitable sub-hierarchy is then selected, the `RouterState` is reduced to a new one.

-The new nodes stack's `Presenter`s are then instantiating their `Presentable`s (i.e. `UIViewController`s) if necessary, and the App's navigation hierarchy is rebuilt automatically.
+The new nodes stack's `Presenter`s are then instantiating their `Presentable`s (i.e. `UIViewController`s) if necessary, and the app's navigation hierarchy is rebuilt automatically.

 For the magic to happen, you'll need to use or create some presenters first.